-The median salary for human resources assistants is roughly $41,430 per year or $19.92 per hour, according to BLS.
-The job outlook for this kind of career from 2019 through 2029 is 7 percent.
+The median salary for human resources assistants is roughly $45,930 per year or $22.08 per hour, according to BLS.

 Medical assistants perform a variety of tasks in medical offices, hospitals, and other types of healthcare facilities.
 Some of the tasks these assistants handle include keeping records of patients’ medical history, measuring blood pressure and other vital signs, assisting doctors with exams, and administering medications or vaccinations.
 Medical assistants might also prepare lab samples for testing and schedule appointments for patients.

-BLS states that the median pay for medical assistants is around $34,800 per year or $16.73 per hour.
-At 19 percent over the next several years, this career has a job outlook that’s considered much higher than average.
+BLS states that the median pay for medical assistants is around $37,190 per year or $17.88 per hour.
+At 16 percent over the next several years, this career has a job outlook that’s considered faster than average.

 Physical Therapy Assistant

 Physical therapist assistants (PTAs) provide physical therapists with help in caring for patients.
 Their day might be filled with tasks such as observing patients throughout the therapy session, helping patients perform certain activities or exercises, and using equipment to assist patients.
 PTAs might also provide patients and their loved ones with information on what they should do following a therapy session.